Syncosmia trichophora

 Syncosmia trichophora is a moth in the family Geometridae first described by George Hampson in 1895.
 It is found in India and Nepal.

+Taxonomy

+Hampson described the species in 1895 as Chloroclystis trichophora, placing it in the genus Chloroclystis in the third volume of The Fauna of British India, Including Ceylon and Burma.
+It was later transferred to Syncosmia, a genus erected by William Warren in 1897, which is classified in the tribe Eupitheciini of the subfamily Larentiinae.
+Eupithecia subviridis, named by Vojnits in 1983, is regarded as a junior synonym.
+About ten species are placed in Syncosmia.

+Description

 The wingspan is about 20 mm.
-Adults are pale green, suffused with pale rufous.
-The forewings have indistinct blackish basal and antemedial bands with waved edges.
-The hindwings are whitish with ochreous tufts.
+According to Hampson's original description, the adults are pale green, suffused with pale rufous.
+The forewings have indistinct blackish basal and antemedial bands with waved edges, while the hindwings are whitish with ochreous tufts.

+Distribution

+The species has been recorded from India and Nepal.